 We monitor all absence, and the reasons that are given.
-If a child is seen to have reached the PA mark or is at risk of moving towards that mark, we will contact the parent and continue to monitor.
-Further, appropriate action will be taken to raise attendance and ensure that it falls within acceptable limits.
+If a child is seen to have reached the PA mark, or is at risk of moving towards that mark, the school, the parents and the local authority will work together to put additional targeted support in place to remove any barriers to attendance.

-Where ongoing medical issues prevent good attendance, a meeting will be held with health professionals, parents, and the school to determine next steps.
+Where ongoing medical issues prevent good attendance, a meeting will be held with health professionals, parents, the school, and others, if necessary, to determine next steps.